Skip to content

 Why this beats an AutoZone code read

-Common codes we see in Chester County
+Common codes seen in Chester County

 • P0420 / P0430 (catalyst efficiency) — often a downstream O2 sensor, sometimes the actual cat